Fully insured up to £1,000,000

 Cost effective and affordable

-All materials and tools are provided
+All products are provided

 Team of fully trained staff

 When moving home you need to think of so much, to make things easier Clean Slate Cleaners in Colchester have come up with a simple guide to help you move smoothly into your new home.

 Moving home is not just about finding your perfect home to rent and signing a tenancy agreement, you need to think of all the things in the back ground like giving your landlord notice of your intended move, ensuring that the move in/move out date are roughly at the same time and loads more things.
 Follow our simple steps to a smooth end of tenancy and you will succeed with as little stress as possible whilst keeping as much of your hard earned cash as you possibly can.

 Firstly you will need to look into your tenancy contract and look for when the contract ends.
 It may be important to look at any clause surrounding notice periods.
 In general you can end your tenancy by giving one calendar months’ notice at any time.
 Note this is not always the case.
 In most cases you will have to give at least one calendar months’ notice prior to the end of the tenancy, this gives the landlord or landlady time to advertise the house to new tenants.
 You will then have to allow any new tenants to come and view the property.
 It would be advisable at this time to keep the house as clean as you can.